JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/download.rst

     The following instructions assume that you are working on a Linux machine.

 Meso-NH package is developed and maintained using |git_link|.
-It is now strongly recommended, but not mandatory, for all users to download Meso-NH package using :ref:`git <git>`, because:
+It is strongly recommended, but not mandatory, to download Meso-NH package using :ref:`git <git>`, because:

-* It's easier for us (Meso-NH support's team) to give you some assistance in case of trouble... as Git allows us to know exactly what you have changed in the original package ;
+* It is easier for the Meso-NH support team to give you some assistance in case of trouble... as Git allows us to know exactly what you have changed in the original package ;

-* It's much easier for you to update to the last version...  or at least see the changes made for bug fix directly on our installation ;
+* It is easier for you to update to the last version...  or at least see the changes made for bug fix directly on our installation ;

 * Git is strongly recommended if you intend to modify the code.

-However, if you are allergic to Git, you can still download a :ref:`tarball <tarball>` of Meso-NH package.
+A :ref:`tarball <tarball>` of Meso-NH package is available.

 .. |git_link| raw:: html